51Degrees/dotNET-Device-Detection/README.md

 ## Recent Changes

-### Version 3.2.9 Highlights
+### Version 3.2.11 Highlights

-New Lite Data File released for June.
+New Lite Data File released for August.

 ### Major Changes in Version 3.2